Updated on

 This scandal is the reason our operation exists.
 Despite the existence of such a simple treatment, doctors in the USA, UK, and other countries consistently deny it to patients with B12 deficiency and pernicious anemia.
 They don’t realize how deadly B12 deficiency can become, and believe they only need to keep patients’ B12 levels between 150–700 pmol/L. However, B12 levels can rise regardless of whether treatment is effective.

-If you use another B12 kit (hopefully not cyanocobalamin), aim for at least 1 mg of B12 per shot, which is plenty.
-You won’t absorb all of it, but opting for such a B12 injection dose ensures you have enough B12 circulating in your bloodstream at all times.
+If you use another B12 injection kit (hopefully not cyano B12), aim for at least 1 mg of B12 per shot, which is plenty.
+You won’t absorb all of it, but such a high B12 injection dose ensures you have enough B12 circulating in your bloodstream at all times.

 Better safe than sorry.